Ania-chan/account-page/README.md

 ## Input validation:

-- Full name (required): shouldn't be longer than 30 characters.
+- Full name (required): shouldn't be longer than 30 characters and can only contain letters.
-- Email (required): is a valid email address
+- Email (required): is a valid email address.
-- Password (required): is longer than 8 characters and is a strong password
+- Password (required): is longer than 8 characters and strength estimation is higher that 2.

-## Setup instructions
+## Getting Started

 ### Install